Eagle's Flight

 3. Purpose

-In order for a leader’s conviction to transmit to others in the organization, there must be a clear understanding of the reasons, rationale, and benefits of the expected outcome.
+For a leader’s conviction to transmit to others in the organization, there must be a clear understanding of the expected outcome’s reasons, rationale, and benefits.

 Passion alone will not keep others excited about initiatives; there must also be a purpose.
 Purpose is the logical, intellectual element of conviction.
 It gives everyone something to work toward and a basis for holding each other accountable, even when things get tough.